WebOfTrustInfo/rwot3-sf/event-documents/plenaries/5-daytwoend-topics.md

    * Centralized KYC Holder Distributing Existing Attestations to SSID
    * SSID + Social Media Link
    * P2P + Entity Attestation

+## Digital Licensing of Intellectual Properties (Shawn, COALA Co-Author

+Co-Sent Receipt & COALA IP
+   * Looking at their similarities and differences

+About consent mechanism of self-sovereign data

+What happens to data after its been shed?

+**Spec Out Tomorrow.**